deanturpin/germs.dev/posts/1_restaurants.md

 ### October

+- Dilsk @ Drakes (££££): fine dining on the prom... but is it as good as Furna?!
+(Not this time but still very nice.)
 - Solera (££): went here years ago and pleased that it's still there!
 Solid tapas but you have to go somewhere else for dessert
 - [Naninella](https://www.nanninellapizzeria.co.uk/) (££): first time back since they reopened!
 Best pizza in Brighton?

+### August

+- Sol i LLuna, Gandia, Spain (££): very chilled paella on the beach
+- L'Estibador, Valenica, Spain (£££): finer dining on yet another lovely beach

+### July

+- La Taska Sidrería, Valencia, Spain: very nice resto in town, with fancy cider pump on the table if you like that sort of thing
+- Begin: Jungla, Valenica, Spain (£££): stylish and remarkably good value

 ### June